-How long do DBS checks take?
+How long does a DBS check take?
 What affects the timescales?
-And how can you as an employer speed up the application process?
+And how can you as an employer speed up the application process and reduce waiting time?

 If you’ve ever needed the answers to these DBS checking process questions, then you’ve come to the right place!

 In this blog we will explore some of the key aspects of the application process which will potentially affect how long a DBS check will take.
 We will also cover some tips for speeding up your DBS check timescale.

 One of the key decisions which will likely affect how long a DBS check takes is the method which is used to apply for one.
 By this we mean whether it is requested online or via a paper form.

 DBS check applications are increasingly moving online, but a significant percentage of applications are still submitted by paper.
 In the year up until March 2018 this figure was still 16.7% of all DBS applications.

 Paper forms, by their nature, tend to have a longer waiting time as they take longer to process.

 This is largely the result of postal delays, which mean an application takes longer to start vetting compared to if it was submitted online.
 Furthermore, if there are any queries with the application before countersigning then the form would have to be returned by post to correct it, and thus delaying the process further.